My name is Gabby and I’m a recovering addict.

 InTheRooms.com is a beautiful social networking community for people in recovery.

-If you’re interested in learning more about the 12 Steps of Alcoholics Anonymous google AA alongside the name of your local city.
+If you’re interested in learning more about the 12 Steps of Alcoholics Anonymous, Google AA alongside the name of your city, town or county.
 Listings will come up and all meetings will welcome you.

 Another beautiful book on recovery is by my friend Noah Levine.
 Check out Refuge Recovery: A Buddhist Path to Recovering from Addiction.